Coffee and Erectile Dysfunction: Does Coffee Help or Harm Erections?

 - Sensitivity to caffeine

-Who Might Benefit Most:
+Who Might Benefit From Coffee:

 - Men with mild vascular-related ED